Salomon Adv Skin 12 Running Hydration Vest Review

 Hydration System

-The Salomon Adv Skin 12 excels using flasks and a bladder with a 1.5L capacity and a hang loop in the rear closure.
+The Salomon Adv Skin 12 excels using flasks and a bladder with a 2L capacity (up from 1.5L in the old version) and a hang loop in the rear closure.

 We love that the Salomon Adv Skin series comes with 2 x 500ml hydration flasks.
 For those getting into running, paying $20-30 per soft flask after investing money into a running vest is a drag.
 We're big fans of soft flasks over traditional bottles, and even recommend them in our Best Gifts for Runners guide.
 It's nice that with the Adv Skin they are included, and we find the quality of these flasks to be great.

-For those who like bladders, the Adv Skin 12 has an insulation sleeve for a 1.5L bladder to keep it cool (but you have to provide your own bladder).
+For those who like bladders, the Adv Skin 12 has an insulation space for a 2L bladder (but you have to provide your own bladder).
+The Skin 12 no longer includes an insulation sleeve to keep the bladder cool.

 We think hydration flasks have several advantages over using a bladder for some people.
 One is that they’re more simple to clean and get dry.